Table of Contents

 As the name implies, the wheels are divided into two halves and joined by means of screws.

-As long as the tire is inflated where the rims must not be separated.
+As long as the tire is inflated the rims must not be separated.
 The only advantage of split hoops is that they are very easy to assemble and disassemble. - Split rims:

 Split rims are used in larger vehicles such as trucks, buses, forklifts, etc., but not in cars or light vehicles.